Simple Steps to Learn How to Photograph Waterfalls and Rivers

 You can also compose your shots to focus more closely on the river or waterfall itself when you don’t have the most ideal lighting conditions.

-PHOTO TIP: If light conditions are too bright for the long exposures to be captured with only camera settings, then we recommend you use neutral density filters to help balance the light in the scene.
+PHOTO TIP: If light conditions are too bright for the long exposures to be captured with only camera settings, then use neutral density filters to help balance the light in the scene.

 Best Tip To Photograph Waterfalls and Rivers: Practice